-The Statement of Accounts summarises the fund's transactions for the 2020-21 financial year and its position at year-end as at 31 March 2021.
-The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2020-21 which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.
+The Statement of Accounts summarises the fund's transactions for the 2021-22 financial year and its position at 31 March 2022.
+The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2021-22 which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.